Digital transformation: Creating growth in the middle market

-Consider these three lessons, gleaned from years of technology consulting with mature, midmarket companies that led successful, value-creating digital transformation efforts.
+Consider these three lessons, gleaned from years of technology consulting with mature, midmarket companies that led successful, value-creating digital transformation journeys.

 1. You don’t have to disrupt an industry to be successful.

-Digital transformation doesn’t need to radically change industry dynamics or result in a new business model to drive meaningful results.
-In fact, many facets of digital strategy go beyond generating new revenue opportunities and don't even need to be customer-facing.
+Digital transformation isn’t just one-off IT projects, and it doesn’t need to radically change industry dynamics or result in a new business model to drive meaningful results.
+A digital transformation journey can originate with one business process or function and scale overtime.
+In fact, many facets of digital strategy go beyond generating new revenue opportunities and don’t even need to be customer-facing.

-Successful digital strategies should include a focus on improving staff productivity and collaboration as well as supply chain efficiency.
-None of these may be directly observable by your customer, yet the results may show over time.
-For example, interdepartmental communication and workflow platforms can expedite product development, time to market, quoting lead times, and service delivery all while increasing staff satisfaction and productivity.
+Successful digital strategies should include using data and technology to focus on enhancing staff productivity, digitally upgrading day-to-day tools, and empowering collaboration, as well as modernizing core capabilities.
+None of these may be directly observable by your customer, yet the results will show over time.
+For example, interdepartmental communication and workflow platforms can expedite product development, time to market, quoting lead times, and service delivery, all while increasing staff satisfaction and productivity.
 The result can be transformative for your organization, without having to bet the farm on reinventing the business.
+Learn how using a modernization software like RPA helps you achieve more with less.

 2. Custom software isn’t required for transformation.

-Midmarket businesses can create powerful digital experiences with configurable software and other readily available tools without spending a dime on a software developer.
-Even seemingly cutting-edge technologies like artificial intelligence and machine learning have practical and budget-friendly applications.
+Midmarket businesses can create powerful digital experiences with configurable software and other readily available tools, without spending a dime on a software developer.
+Even seemingly cutting-edge technologies like artificial intelligence (AI) and machine learning (ML) have practical and budget-friendly applications.

 Strategically sourcing technology solutions can yield mature vendor offerings that include mobile applications, integration with social platforms, and analytics engines that seamlessly augment the capabilities of your organization when deployed properly.
-Depending on your current degree of digital maturity and your industry, you might be able to harvest low-hanging fruit in the form of “out of the box” technologies, ready to be exploited to drive sales or improve efficiencies and savings.
+Depending on your current degree of digital maturity and your industry, you might be able to harvest low-hanging fruit in the form of “out-of-the-box” technologies, ready to be exploited to drive sales or improve efficiencies and savings.
+Learn why you need to understand AI to stay competitive.

 For midmarket businesses, your digital strategy should include a vision for how various tools and services can work together to avoid expensive and complicated development projects.